-This program targets a small number of highly motivated students who seek to combine pharmacy education suitable for professional licensure with advanced research-based training in Pharmacology or Toxicology.
+This program targets a small number of highly motivated students who seek to combine pharmacy education suitable for professional licensure with advanced research-based training in the pharmaceutical sciences.
 Students completing this program will earn consecutive dual degrees, the Pharm.D. and the Ph.D.
 Students in the dual track are afforded early acceptance into the Ph.D. program and, if they successfully complete the Pharm.D. curriculum, a modified graduate curriculum will be tailored to shorten the total time required to complete the Ph.D. degree.
-Students must meet the admission requirements of both programs and apply to the Ph.D. program in the spring semester of the P2 year as they complete the B.S. in Pharmacy Studies.
+Students must meet the admission requirements of both programs and apply to the Ph.D. program in the spring semester of the P2 (second professional) year as they complete the B.S. in Pharmacy Studies.

 A dual degree Pharm.D./MBA program is offered to highly motivated students who seek to combine pharmacy education with business managerial knowledge and skills.
-After completing the first two years of study in the School of Pharmacy, students enroll in the MBA program for the third year and then return to the School of Pharmacy for the last two years of the Pharm.D. program, which would consist of both pharmacy and business courses.
-Students must meet the admission requirements of both programs and apply to the MBA program in the spring semester of the P2 year as they complete the B.S. in Pharmacy Studies.
+After completing second professional year and graduating with the B.S. in Pharmacy Studies, students enroll in the MBA program for the third year.
+Students then return to the School of Pharmacy for the last two years of the Pharm.D. program, which would consist of both pharmacy and business courses.
+Students must meet the admission requirements of both programs and apply to the MBA program in the spring semester of the P2 (second professional) year as they complete the B.S. in Pharmacy Studies.
 Both the Pharm.D. and the MBA will be conferred simultaneously after the program requirements have been successfully met.

 A dual degree Pharm.D./MPH program is offered to highly motivated students who seek to combine pharmacy education with special skills in public health as it relates to pharmacotherapy and health promotion, disease prevention and medication safety.
-After completing the first two years of study in the School of Pharmacy, students enroll in the MPH program for the third year and then return to the School of Pharmacy for the last two years of the Pharm.D. program, which would consist of both pharmacy and public health courses.
-Students must meet the admission requirements of both programs and apply to the MPH program in the spring semester of the P2 year as they complete the B.S. in Pharmacy Studies.
+After completing the second professional year and graduating with the B.S. in Pharmacy Studies, students enroll in the MPH program for the third year.
+Students then return to the School of Pharmacy for the remaining two post-baccalaureate/professional years of the Pharm.D. program, which would consist of both pharmacy and public health courses.
+Students must meet the admission requirements of both programs and apply to the MPH program in the spring semester of the P2 (second professional) year as they complete the B.S. in Pharmacy Studies.
 Both the Pharm.D. and the MPH will be conferred simultaneously after the program requirements have been successfully met.

 The University of Connecticut’s Doctor of Pharmacy program has been granted full accreditation by The Accreditation Council for Pharmacy Education (ACPE).
-The School of Pharmacy also offers a number of courses leading to the degrees of Master of Science and Doctor of Philosophy.
-Students holding the degree of Bachelor of Science may prepare for the Doctor of Philosophy degree with a major in pharmaceutics, medicinal and natural products chemistry, pharmacology or toxicology.
+The School of Pharmacy also offers a number of courses leading to the degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D).
+Students holding the degree of Bachelor of Science may prepare for the Doctor of Philosophy degree with a major in a number of pharmaceutical science fields..
 The Master of Science degree in pharmaceutical sciences may be awarded in the above subject areas and pharmacy administration (see the Graduate School Catalog).

 In conformity with plans approved by the Boards of Trustees of the six New England land grant universities for regionalization of certain fields of specialized education, the University of Connecticut School of Pharmacy has been designated as a regional New England school for all other New England states except Rhode Island.
 Regional students enrolled in the professional program receive a tuition savings over out-of-state tuition rates.

-Admission to the School of Pharmacy is competitive and based upon: 1) cumulative grade point average in the math and science prerequisites; 2) Overall academic performance; 3) PCAT score; 4) Pharmacy-related experience; 5) Recommendations and personal statement; and 6) Personal interview.
+Direct Admission into the Professional P1 Program is competitive and based upon: 1) Successful completion and submission of PharmCAS application by January deadline along with supporting documents 2) Cumulative grade point average in the math and science prerequisites; 3) Overall academic performance; 4) Pharmacy-related and / or other non-academic and extra-curricular experience; 5) Recommendations and personal statement; and 6) Personal interview.